albertiniufu/paperCMPB/README.md

 > gpg -c anom_data_and_code_CMPB2023.zip.gpg
 ```

-In order to access the data and the code, *please request the GPG cryptographic key* to prof. Georgia Pena via e-mail georgiapena@ufu.br with the
+In order to access the data and the code, *please request the GPG cryptographic key* to prof. Georgia Pena via e-mail georgia@ufu.br with the
 following information:

 * Full name